AI-Guru/writebookswithai/README.md

-# writebookswithai
+# Write books with AI
-Writing books with AI.
+Let the AI do the writing of bestsellers.